Auckland man Paul Maroroa guilty of manslaughter in Australian cold case

 The house was then burned down, destroying potential forensic evidence, but DNA believed to belong to the killer was taken from several items.

-When the DNA search request in New Zealand came back with a match in 2017 it was the first breakthrough in the cold case killing.
+When the DNA search request in New Zealand came back with a match it was the first breakthrough in the cold case killing.

 During pre-trial legal argument, the Australian Supreme Court heard an audio recording of a phone call Maroroa made, after his arrest in Auckland, from Port Augusta Prison.